PhineasPhreak/dotfiles/configs/vscode/README.md

-    // Controls whether suggestions should be accepted on commit characters "editor.acceptSuggestionOnCommitCharacter": false, }
+    // Controls whether suggestions should be accepted on commit characters "editor.acceptSuggestionOnCommitCharacter": false,

+    // Controls the maximum number of lines the terminal keeps in its buffer "terminal.integrated.scrollback": 1000
+}
 ```
 > My little config for VSCode